stuft/CS470-South-Africa-Landcover-2025/README.md

 <div>

 ### How to Run Code
+#### Jupyter Notebooks
 Our code is built in Jupyter Notebooks meant to run in Google Colab.
+The cells must be run in order, and will save the files to an attached Google Drive for use later.
+Some cells may take a while to run.
 <br />

+#### Google Earth Engine
 We also used Google Earth Engine to extract the Satelite Embeddings V1 data for our specific regions.
 The Data can be accessed with this link: https://code.earthengine.google.com/?accept_repo=users/tufts/Tests
 <br />
 It can also be found in the GEE folder in this repository.